-In October 2019, the College of Veterinary Medicine was awarded a \$1.25 million grant to investigate whether the opening of the Bonnet Carré Spillway had an impact on the dolphin and sea turtle populations in the Mississippi Sound recovery meetings throughout the region.
-Listening sessions allowed residents to explain their challenges, and MSUES shared information about how to clean up homes and property.
+In October 2019, the College of Veterinar Medicine was awarded a \$1.25 million grant to investigate whether the opening of the Bonnet Carré Spillway had an impact on the dolphin and sea turtle populations in the Mississippi Sound

-Record rainfall LEVELS IN EARLY 2019 LED TO 600,000 FLOODED MISSISSIPPI ACRES, INCLUDING 250,000 OF FARMLAND.
+Record RAINFALL LEVELS IN EARLY 2019 LED TO 600,000 FLOODED MISSISSIPPI ACRES, INCLUDING 250,000 OF FARMLAND.
 BY SUMMER, THE MISSISSIPPI SOUND WAS GLUTTED WITH FRESH WATER, IMPACTING SEAFOOD AND GULF ECOSYSTEMS.
 DESPITE HISTORIC FLOODS IN THE SPRING AND DAMAGING TORNADOES IN FEBRUARY AND APRIL, DIVISION PERSONNEL MOBILIZED TO EDUCATE AND ASSIST MISSISSIPPI RESIDENTS.